wmnsk/go-gtp/examples/gw-tester/README.md

 MME exchanges the real GTPv2 session establishment messages like Create/Modify/Delete Session with S-GW.

 * IP address assignment
-Currently we use the IP address that is defined in `enb.yml` and the one passed by P-GW is ignored.
+Currently, we use the IP address that is defined in `enb.yml`, and the one passed by P-GW is ignored.
 This behavior might be changed in the future to be more practical.

 * TEID allocation
 It can be both static and dynamic.
 Random TEID will be allocated by enb if `i_tei` in `enb.yml` is set to `0`.
-For outgoing TEID, the one that is allocated by S-GW will be used.
+For outgoing TEID, the one that S-GW allocates will be used.

 ### U-Plane Data Injection